PlantBreedingCC/plantbreeding.cc/index.md

 <script src="assets/js/us-breeding-map.js"></script>

 <div style="text-align: center; margin: 20px 0;">
 Are you missing from the map?
-Make sure you are [registered](https://plantbreeding.cc/register) for the multistate project.
+Make sure you are <a href="https://github.com/PlantBreedingCC/plantbreeding.cc/issues/new?template=new_program.yml">registered</a> for the multistate project.
 </div>